-Image 5-2: Home menu
+Image 5-3 Example of the home menu

-The projector's software platform uses access levels what each user can do.
-A standard user has access to all projector functionality.
-A certified service technician has also access to the service menu.
+The projector software platform uses access levels what each user can do.
+A standard user has access to the standard projector functionality.
+A certified service technician has also access to the advanced settings menu.
 This menu is password protected.
+This password can only be obtained by following the service partner training.